Prevention & Biocontrol Strategies for Thrips in Houseplants

 Quarantine: Stopping Thrips Before They Spread

-One of the most effective—and often overlooked—steps in protecting tropical houseplants from thrips is quarantine.
-Because thrips are excellent hitchhikers, they often arrive hidden in the foliage or soil of new plants, or even on cut flowers brought indoors.
+One of the most effective, and often overlooked, steps in protecting tropical houseplants from thrips is quarantine.
+Because thrips are excellent hitchhikers, they often arrive hidden in the foliage or soil of new plants, on cut flowers brought indoors from birthdays or anniversaries, and through windows on a warm summer day.
 Once established, they can quickly spread throughout your collection.

 Best quarantine practices: